 Beginning with NetWitness Platform 11.0, administrators can configure a Network Decoder to decrypt incoming packets using the sslKeys command.
-Enabled parsers will see the unencrypted packet payload and create metadata accordingly.
-If the Decoder is not configured to decrypt incoming packets, most enabled parsers will see only encrypted garbage and will fail to create meaningful metadata.
+Enabled parsers see the unencrypted packet payload and create metadata accordingly.
+If the Decoder is not configured to decrypt incoming packets, most enabled parsers see only encrypted garbage and fail to create meaningful metadata.

 The sslKeys command provides a way to upload premaster or private keys to the Decoder, so that captured encrypted packets that match the keys can be decrypted before parsing.
 Administrators configure the Decoder by entering the sslKeys command using the NwConsole command line interface or the Decoder RESTful interface.